- National Alliance on Mental Illness

-Not sure if it’s depression?
+Not sure if what you’re experiencing is depression?

 Read through this entire series I’ve dedicated to this journey with depression.
-It’s here, because I had no idea what was happening to me, until I asked for help.

 The truth is, you can never tell if someone is living with depression just by looking at a person.
 There’s no “look” of depression.
 All of us dealing with it, living with it, on this journey with depression, we’re all different.
 It took me years to learn the truth behind my rage issues.
 Everyone chalked it up to my Sicilian temper, or the fact that I was born under the Aries Zodiac sign.